lnarasim/geekshub_python_bootcamp/topics/python_questions.md

 103. How will you find type of an object?
 104. How will you find the type of an object programmatically?
 105. What is the latest version of Python?
+106. What is the method that gets called before calling init method during object creation?
+107. What are rules of using global or nonlocal variable in function?
+108. What happens when a variable is not specified as nonlocal or global but a value is assigned?
+109. What is cell in the context of closure/nonlocal scope?
+110. What are free variables?
+111. What are the helper functions used to know the following.
+    * values of various attributes of an object
+    * various attributes of an object
+    * to know more information on function or method

+112. Who created Python?
+What is his name?
+113. What are annotations?
+How they are represented in Python?
+114. How annotations are stored in Python?
+115. What are docstring and how they are specified?
+116. How to write docstring for function, method, class and module
+117. How docstring is stored in Python?
+118.